• Skip to primary navigation

 Yes, we do live in a shallow world.
 First impressions do count.
 Online marketing is just a computerised egg and spoon race with cash prizes.

-Social Media took up the mantle for popularity metrics many years ago and a brand’s popularity will be evident based on something other than a simple counter.
+Social media took up the mantle for popularity metrics many years ago and a brand’s popularity will be evident based on other things other than a simple counter.

 Measuring Traffic and Engagement